ConnectedLib/course-in-a-box/modules/basics/_posts/2002-02-01-relationships.md

 ## [Worksheet #5: Identifying Mentors](https://docs.google.com/document/d/1X5MxpToji6SQEN3-6uzvvkfjpQFvUhTbZB1cPTM6FwA/edit#heading=h.ma6oe1p49a7w){:target="_blank"}

-Read the complete article by Alyse Kalish about [What Makes a Good Mentor](https://www.themuse.com/advice/how-to-find-qualities-good-mentor){:target="_blank"}, the complete the following activities in your workbook.
+Read the complete article by Alyse Kalish about [What Makes a Good Mentor](https://www.themuse.com/advice/how-to-find-qualities-good-mentor){:target="_blank"}, then complete the following activities in your workbook.

 * Make a list of the interests of teens in your community.
 * Make a list of the people who you think share those interests and meet the qualities of what makes a good mentor.